Brendao1/CV/README.md

 [Projects](#projects) | [Skills](#skills) | [Education](#education) | [Experience](#experience)

+I am a full stack software developer specialising in object-oriented programming, test-driven development, and scrum/agile workflow.
+My background is a mix of Consulting, Research and Finance.

+Having graduated Makers Academy, a selective coding bootcamp in London, I'm looking for a role in a company that extends and develops my programming capability.

+Just before Makers I spent 2 years volunteering and farming.
+I learned to build solar panel chargers, and helped enterprising individuals build/maintain a self-sustainable lifestyle.

-I am an Analyst and Programmer with 5 years’ experience providing strategic insight.
-I am experienced in quantitative and qualitative research methodologies, as well as project management, client and stakeholder engagement, data gathering and analysis, report writing and public speaking.
-My grasp of market fundamentals makes me extremely adept at deriving insight and I have helped diverse high-profile clients to understand opportunities and challenges in finance & investing, impact investing, family business strategy and more.
+Prior to this, I worked for 5 years as an Analyst and Project Manager in London.
+My thought-leadership content helped diverse high-profile clients to understand opportunities and challenges in finance & investing, impact investing, family business strategy, and more.

 ## <a id="projects">Projects</a>